Jeremias-Tivane/Spark-Hadoop-Airflow-Kafka/Introduction to Big Data with Spark and Hadoop/README.md

+## The Introduction to Big Data with Spark and Hadoop Course

 #### I've done Big Data with Spark and Hadoop course, That explain the impact of Big Data Analytics and provide examples of real-world use cases and i earned skills via Hands-on Lab.
 Below the following key topics I've learned:

  - Big Data Tools Processing and Ecosystem